 Chelan Ridge HawkWatch is located on USFS Okanogan-Wenatchee National Forest public land, and we welcome people and groups to visit and learn about raptor migration and local ecology.

+Come visit us at the site--everyone is welcome!
+Our crew will help you learn more about migration ecology, raptor identification, and our research efforts.
 If you are a large group, please contact us to schedule your visit in advance.
 Weekends can get busy, and we want to make sure your group has the best experience possible.
 If you are an individual or small group (5 or less), you do not need to schedule your visit.
-Everyone is welcome!
-Our crew will help you learn more about migration ecology, raptor identification, and our research efforts.

 Bird Field Guide (we have Jerry Liguori’s raptor guide books available at our store)